Looking for the best hikes in Washington State? We picked out a few that we’re sure you’ll enjoy!

 You’ll also find a beautiful park below Rattlesnake Ridge if you’re looking to relax and have a snack during your hike.
 If you visit during the summer, you’ll also find kayakers and swimmers enjoying the pristine waters of Rattlesnake Lake.
 Once you’re done with this trail, it has several offshoots to different ones if you’re looking to extend your hike.

 One of the most famous hikes in Mount Rainier National Park, this is also one of the most crowded.
 As a result, it’s easy to see why this is one of the best hikes in Washington state.
 This moderate trail located in the Paradise hiking area is perfect if you’re looking to see all the highlights of the national park, but maybe not so much if you’re looking for some solitude.
-This 5.9-mile loop is rated as moderate, and provides access to many other longer trails if you’re looking to extend your trip.
+This 5.9-mile loop is rated as moderate and provides access to many other longer trails if you’re looking to extend your trip.

 Starting at the historic Paradise Inn, this hike will provide you with breathtaking scenery around the entire loop.
-You’ll pass through majestic mountain rain forest, see sub-alpine meadows, and be awed by cascading waterfalls, all with a view of Washington’s iconic Mount Rainier as a backdrop.
+You’ll pass through majestic mountain rain forests, see sub-alpine meadows, and be awed by cascading waterfalls, all with a view of Washington’s iconic Mount Rainier as a backdrop.

 Hoh River Trail

 Another hike located in the Olympic National Park, this is one of the best hikes in Washington state.
 This trail is more than 17 miles round trip, but there are so many offshoots and attractions that you can really make hiking this trail your very own adventure.
-Not very steep but still providing beautiful scenery and views, you may even want to camp overnight to be sure you explore as much of it as you possibly can.
+Not very steep but still provides beautiful scenery and views, you may even want to camp overnight to be sure you explore as much of it as you possibly can.

 The trail remains fairly level most of the way, making this the perfect hike for families with small children.
 Towards the end, however, it can grow a little steeper and more challenging as you approach the Blue Glacier and Mount Olympus.
-No matter how far you decide to take this trail, you’ll be rewarded with views of snow capped mountains, the Pacific coastline, and beautiful mountain rain forest.
+No matter how far you decide to take this trail, you’ll be rewarded with views of snow-capped mountains, the Pacific coastline, and beautiful mountain rain forest.

 Wallace Falls Trail